Dollar General (DG) Dividend Report

 📈 5-Year Average Dividend Yield: 1.32%

-🔁 Dividend Growth History: Annual raises since 2015
+🔁 Dividend Growth History: Annual raises since 2015; current rate held steady pending earnings recovery

-🔐 Dividend Safety: Supported by strong free cash flow
+🔐 Dividend Safety: Well-covered by $1.97 billion in free cash flow

 Dividend Overview